 Participation (10%).
 You should contribute actively to discussions, responding to questions and comments of others, yet without dominating or making it hard for others to speak.
 Timeliness in responding to instructor requests, messages, and notices will be counted in this grade.
 Worth 10%.
-(Ignoring a query from the instructor or Che is particularly frowned upon.)
+(Ignoring a query from the instructor or Liezl is particularly frowned upon.
+Even if you can't answer right away, send an acknowledgement of receipt.)

 Article summary (10%).
 Individual students will be asked to take responsibility to provide summaries of assigned readings in class to summarize for the online discussion board.
 The summary should generally aim to be about 1-2 pages (about 400 words) but may need to be more for longer readings.
 The goal is a concise overview of the key points of the paper, any implications for clinical practice, 3-5 points to remember, and 3 questions to engage with the reading/topic ideas.
 These questions should not just be a free association.
 Try to make questions interesting.
 Please post your online paper summary on canvas no less than two full days (48 hours) before class time (i.e. 8:45 am Sunday).
 Late submissions subject to grade reduction.
-(An example of a satisfactory summary for the Collins chapter is posted).

-If there is time, you may be asked to briefly report on the article summary in class.
+Occasionally, if there is time, you may be asked to report briefly on the article summary in class.
 You should report the content of the article but where appropriate it is fine to characterize it, rather than walk through details.
 Provide 'bottom line' or summary conclusions and think of at least one illustrative example of a situation, event, etc. that communicates the relevance of the content.

 "Stop and think" class exercises/discussions (25%).
 In advance of class, you will be assigned topics/questions for discussions.
 Most, but not all, topics/questions may relate readings, lecture, or the topic more generally.
 Some will be more informal, asking you to reflect with others on your observations about yourself, your family and friends, values, what is happening in the world.
-You should submit prior to class time.
+You should submit 48 hours prior to class time.
 Length can vary, from 1-3 pages (double spaced).
-In class, you will talk about the experiences in pairs or groups.
+In class, you may talk about the experiences in pairs or groups.
 (We'll see which works best.)
 Then we will talk as a class about what you learned or think noteworthy.
+(Note:

-(Note: You are never being asked to share personal or private information you would prefer to keep to yourself.
+You are never being asked to share personal or private information you would prefer to keep to yourself.
 The key element is to provide a personal perspective.
 If you feel an assignment impinges on personal information, you can arrange with me to use a fictional character or story.)

 Occasional quizzes, discussion board assignments and reflections (10%).
 There will be a few multiple choice quizzes.
+If class participation is good, there will be few.
+If it appears students are not doing the reading, more quizzes will be given.
 These are "low stakes" assessments, allowing you to try twice to get correct answers.
-In one case, the quiz will be a group activity that will allow you to discuss with peers the correct answers.
+In one case, the quiz will be a group activity that will allow you to discuss with peers the correct answers.)

 Class Presentation/Paper (45%).
 You will be provided with options related to presentation topics.
 Your preferences will be taken into account to the extent possible.
-You will research the topic, decide how to structure an interesting, discussion-worthy presentation, select short readings for the class, which will be posted on Canvas at least 7 days prior to the presentation.
+You will research the topic, decide how to structure an interesting, discussion-worthy presentation, and select short readings for the class, which will be posted on Canvas at least 5 days prior to the presentation.
+You should meet with the instructor or teaching aide You should provide a draft of your presentation to the instructor and teaching aide at least 7 days before the presentation.